pdespouy/flights-canada-corona/README.md

-# Flights per day from Canadian airlines on March 2020
+# Canadian Airlines and Coronavirus

 ## Overview

-A D3 visualization to show effects of Corona on daily flights form Canadian airlines
+A D3 visualization to show effects of Coronavirus on daily flights form Canadian airlines

 ## Preview